 Calling Dr. Spybot

 Despite following these and other security precautions, it is quite possible that your computer will get hit with some spyware, at one point or another in the future.
 That's where the other side of the computer health-maintenance coin comes into play.
 To cure your PC of what ails it, you can turn to one of several anti-spyware applications available on the market.
 Some are focused exclusively on battling spyware, while others include it as just one component in an overall security package.
 The solutions available range from costly to free, and there has been no evidence so far that the former is any better than the latter.
-In this article we will examine one of the most popular and highly regarded freeware alternatives: Spybot Search & Destroy, developed and offered by Safer Networking Ltd..
+In this article I will examine one of the most popular and highly regarded freeware alternatives: Spybot Search & Destroy, developed and offered by Safer Networking Ltd..

 Spybot is one of five software products made by this firm, and is undoubtedly their most well-known.
 The good folks at Safer Networking are constantly looking for new types of spyware, and, in response, updating the detection patterns that Spybot uses for catching potential spyware.
 As with any solid malware protection product, Spybot makes it possible to update the detection patterns without having to download the entire product and reinstall it.
-We will examine that process in a moment.
+I will examine that process in a moment.

 Although there are other free spyware programs out there, Safer Networking's track record of frequently updating against the latest threats, is but one reason why Spybot is an excellent choice.
 Secondly, it looks for over 700,000 detection patterns, and counting.
 Thirdly, in the numerous head-to-head competitions conducted by computer industry publications such as PCMag.com and PC World, Spybot has garnered top honors.
 Fourthly, it supports no fewer than 26 browsers "for immunization and restricted access shortcuts".
-Lastly, installing and running the program is quite easy, which we will take a look at next.
+Lastly, installing and running the program is quite easy, which I will take a look at next.

 The best way to see what Spybot is capable of, is by trying it out.
 If you have your hard drive divided into multiple partitions, and at least two of them are bootable, then you have the option of installing Spybot on one partition and yet running it from another — a capability not shared by most security programs.
 To get started, click on any one of the download links on any of the Spybot Web pages, and save the file (version 1.6.2, at this time) someplace on your PC where you can easily find it.
 Open the installation file, and follow the on-screen instructions, going from one dialog box to the next, until you have completed the installation process.
 If you would like to read detailed information for each step of the process, check the tutorial page, which also includes screenshots.